openedx/open-edx-proposals/oeps/architectural-decisions/oep-0026-arch-realtime-events.rst

 Of late, there are emerging use cases that require notifying external systems of these LMS events in real-time, preferably in industry standard formats (such as xAPI_ and Caliper_).
 By **real-time** events, we mean pushing data as fast as possible in an automated and synchronous communication at a speed within a few hundred milliseconds (to satisfy `human perception`_).
 Use cases, such as Adaptive Learning, do require this sub-second communication time.
 For other use cases, however, **near-real-time** communication (with a delay of multiple minutes) is sufficient.
 Unless explicitly called out in the document, near-real-time is included when we refer to real-time.
 Both are orders of magnitude faster than the current **batch processing** available via the tracking logs.

-A transition to real-time events is a natural evolution of Open edX's eventing and API capabilities and its impact on connecting users, organizations, and learning services.
+This OEP proposes an evolutionary change to Open edX's eventing system that will enable near realtime event-based feedback loops.
+Events have the potential to connect users, organizations, and learning services in ways that enrich learning on the platform.
 In fact, `Gartner reports`_ that by 2020 50% of managed APIs in the industry will be event-driven APIs as necessary supplements to RESTful extensions.

 This document describes a design proposal for supporting standard real-time events in the Open edX system.